piskvorky/gensim/docs/_sources/tut2.txt

 * `Latent Dirichlet Allocation, LDA <http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation>`_
   is yet another transformation from bag-of-words counts into a topic space of lower dimensionality.
-LDA is **much** slower than the other algorithms, so we are currently looking into ways of making it faster (see eg. [2]_, [3]_).
-If you could help, `let us know <mailto:radimrehurek@seznam.cz>`_!
+LDA is a probabilistic extension of LSA (also called multinomial PCA), so LDA's topics can be interpreted as probability distributions over words.
+These distributions are, just like with LSA, inferred automatically from a training corpus.
+Documents are in turn interpreted as a (soft) mixture of these topics (again, just like with LSA).

-  >>> model = ldamodel.LdaModel(bow_corpus, id2word=dictionary.id2word, numTopics=200)
+  >>> model = ldamodel.LdaModel(bow_corpus, id2word=dictionary.id2word, numTopics=100)

+  `gensim` uses a fast implementation of online LDA parameter estimation based on [2]_, modified to run in :doc:`distributed mode <distributed>` on a cluster of computers.

 Adding new :abbr:`VSM (Vector Space Model)` transformations (such as different weighting schemes) is rather trivial;
 see the :doc:`API reference <apiref>` or directly the Python code for more info and examples.

 It is worth repeating that these are all unique, **incremental** implementations, which do not require the whole training corpus to be present in main memory all at once.
-With memory taken care of, we are now implementing :doc:`distributed`, to improve CPU efficiency, too.
+With memory taken care of, I am now improving :doc:`distributed`, to improve CPU efficiency, too.
-If you feel you could contribute, please `let us know <mailto:radimrehurek@seznam.cz>`_!
+If you feel you could contribute (by testing, providing use-cases or even, gasp!, code), please `let me know <mailto:radimrehurek@seznam.cz>`_.

 ------

 ..
-[1] Bradford, R.B., 2008.
+[1] Bradford.
+2008.
 An empirical study of required dimensionality for large-scale latent semantic indexing applications.

 ..
-[2] Asuncion, A., 2009.
-On Smoothing and Inference for Topic Models.
+[2] Hoffman, Blei, Bach.
+2010.
+Online learning for Latent Dirichlet Allocation.

 ..
-[3] Yao, Mimno, McCallum, 2009.
-Efficient Methods for Topic Model Inference on Streaming Document Collections.

-..
 [4] Halko, Martinsson, Tropp.
 2009.
 Finding structure with randomness.

+..
+[5] Řehůřek.
+2011.
+Subspace tracking for Latent Semantic Analysis.